 Owned and maintained by British Waterways, it hasn’t got a build date on it which many have.
 Vandals have damaged and/or stolen many of the rounded coping stones on the parapets with many signs of repairs and replacement brickwork over the years.

-The missing bricks from the pillaster (a sort of pillar at the ends shown above) does not bode well for the continued longevity of this bridge.
-I have previously reported this to BW.
+the ends shown above) does not bode well for the continued longevity of this

-Friday 10 February 2012
+Friday, 10 February 2012

 Ice reveals a great deal, not just icicles